yigitkucuk/eksicrawler/README.md

 # EksiCrawler

-Crawls around EksiSözlük to gather today's most popular entries.
+Crawls around Eksi to gather today's most popular entries.

 Does it have a purpose?
 No.

-Is just typing EksiSozluk into your browser easier?
+Is just typing Eksi into your browser easier?
 Yes.